manell0/MileStone-3-Book-Review/README.md

 ### Color Scheme

-The main colors used throughout the website are a mixture of dark green, white, and orange.
+The main colors used throughout the website are a mixture of green, creamy white.

 Also has black text so that there will be a distinct difference, and it will be visible well.